 As part of my RESP Planning, I have started looking into bonds.
 I will admit that my dividend investing accounts have no bonds at the moment.
 It’s not because I don’t believe in it, it’s because my company RRSP plan covers that through the mutual funds offered – I am indexing my defined contribution plan as it is the best option for that account.

 I started looking at bonds ETFs and I was faced with quite a number of options to my surprise.
 I started looking into Vanguards ETFs first as they are highly recommend by Andrew Hallam.
 I also looked into iShare CHB as a friend has money in them and it has done well.
 Other than that, I will be going through the list of ETFs and comparing them to one another.
 I’ll need to figure out what kind of bonds I also want to invest in such as government bonds, corporate bonds or junk bonds.
-I am really just starting and we love to hear your experience.
+I am really just starting and

 Continue reading Weekly Blog Round: Researching Bonds